 Punitive damages are relatively rare in Albuquerque car accident cases.
 A court will only award punitive damages when the at-fault party’s conduct was particularly egregious, reckless, grossly negligent or malicious.
 If the other driver was driving with a blood alcohol concentration level of 0.16% or higher, for example, he or she may have to pay punitive damages as a form of punishment for bad behavior.

 Do You Need a Car Accident Lawyer?

 It is critical to demand the right amount of compensation from a defendant after a car accident.
 Otherwise, you could settle for less money than you need to move forward after a collision.
 You only have one chance to obtain a fair amount.
 Once you settle, you cannot reopen your car accident case.
-Work with a car accident lawyer from the very beginning to ensure you fight for maximum compensation for all of your losses.
+Work with an Albuquerque car accident lawyer from the very beginning to ensure you fight for maximum compensation for all of your losses.